iron-io/docs/mq/reference/push_queues/index.md

 - When a Pull Queue contains messages and you turn it to Push Queue you are still able to get messages from the queue.
 Also, messages put on the queue before it becomes a Push Queue will not be sent to your subscribers.
 New messages will be processed as usual for Push Queues, and pushed to your subscribers.
 - To revert your Push Queue to regular Pull Queue just update `push_type` to `"pull"`.
+- Do not use the following RFC 3986 Reserved Characters  within your in the naming of your subscriber endpoints.

 <h2 id="testing_on_localhost">Testing on localhost</h2>